 It also covers things like if your home is made uninhabitable by fire, flood, vandalism, or natural disaster.
 As well, if you have to serve jury duty or get in an accident on the way to the port, you are covered.

 But third-party insurers typically cover these items and many more.
-For example the list of predetermined reasons that are covered by AIG Travel Guard includes all of the following in addition to what’s mentioned by Royal Caribbean’s plan:
+For example the list of predetermined reasons that are covered by a typical travel insurer includes all of the following in addition to what’s mentioned by Royal Caribbean’s plan:

 - Your destination being made uninhabitable or inaccessible due to a natural disaster